Upgrade Guide for Flex-Salesforce

 Flex-Salesforce Integration Configuration | sfdcConfig.js |

-Please note that instead of downloading the above assets, you can also directly point your implementation to the Asset Source paths mentioned.
+Note: Instead of downloading the preceding assets, you can also directly point your implementation to the Asset Source paths mentioned.

 By default, pointing your implementation to the source paths will sign you up for automatic updates - if you do not wish to subscribe to automatic updates, it's best to download the assets instead.